DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-yeohjason/README.md

 ## Week 1:
 - In this week, I was introduced to an odd but interesting subject called **Discrete Mathematics** (DISMATH).
 - I learned that a *proposition* is a declarative statement which can be either true (1) or false (0), but cannot be both.
-- I've learned the usage, as well as its logical equation, of the following operators/symbols:
+- I've learned the usage, as well as its formulas/logical expressions, of the following logical symbols:

 | Logical Symbol  |  Logical Operator | Shorthand | Formula | Logical Expression |
 | :-----: |:-------:|:-----:| :-------: | :-------: |